Our Roots in the World’s Harshest Places.

 Our company began in 1981, when technology executive Alison Falco launched barcode equipment reseller Dynamic Systems, Inc., whose key markets included the surging Alaska seafood industry.

-Alaska seafood turned out to be the perfect proving ground for barcode-based food processing.
+Alaska seafood turned out to be the perfect proving ground for rugged, reliable, barcode-based food processing.
 Environments were wet and rough.
-Processors depended on seasonal workers with limited English skills, who worked long, intense shifts that left little time for training.
+Processors depended on seasonal workers with limited English skills, working long shifts with little time for training.
 Processing plants were often beyond the reach of phone service.

 After years of answering these challenges with tough electronic tools and innovative labeling, Dynamic Systems acquired SIMBA in 2008 to create a complete software and hardware solution that linked PCs, scanners, printers, and the rugged touchscreen tablets recently developed for the U.S. military that dramatically reduced data entry and training time.